 What is the current state of labor unions in the United States?

-The decline in work stoppages comes as the number of union workers (and those not in unions but represented by union contracts) has declined in terms of numbers and proportion since the 1980s.
-In 1985, there were 36.3 million such workers, about a third of the workforce.
-There were 31.1 million such workers in 2018, representing 20% of the overall workforce.
+The decline in work stoppages comes as the number and proportion of union workers has fallen since the 1980s.
+In 1983, there were 17.7 million such workers, about 20% of employees.
+There were 14.3 million such workers in 2022, representing 10% of employees.

-Many of the large work stoppages since the 2007 UAW strike have involved public workers, specifically teachers.
+Many of the recent large work stoppages have involved public workers, especially teachers.
 The largest such strike occurred in May 2018, when 123,000 educators in North Carolina walked off the job for a day.
-Excluding auto industry strikes, the largest private company work stoppage in the past decade occurred in August 2011, when 45,000 union workers at Verizon Wireless went on strike.
+The largest private company work stoppage in the past decade occurred in the fall of 2019, when 46,000 union workers at General Motors went on strike.

-Bureau of Labor Statistics Work Stoppage database: The agency notes that the data is “gathered from public news sources, such as newspapers and the Internet. “ It does not distinguish between strikes and lock-outs in the data.
-Strikes are usually initiated by workers while lock-outs are initiated by management.
+This data comes from the Bureau of Labor Statistics work stoppage database.
+The agency notes that the data is “gathered from public news sources, such as newspapers and the Internet.”
+The data does not distinguish between strikes, which are usually initiated by workers, and lock-outs, which are typically initiated by management.